granthale/wip-book/content/Notes/technology-is-not-just-software.md

 ---
-title: technology is not just software
+title: Technology is Not Just Software
 tag: seed
 ---